 Zimbo Films is the product of collaboration between a core of professional artists and a rotating roster of actors, writers, directors, producers, cinematographers and musicians.
 Everyone involved in Zimbo Films brings a unique voice and perspective to any given project.
 Below is a simple introduction to the core team of Zimbo Films today.

 Robert Curry is one of the original founding members of Zimbo Films, handling the management of film production and web-based media since 2012.
-He graduated with a BFA in Film & Video Production from the University of the Arts in 2011.
 Between late 2011 and 2013, Curry was the acting program manager at the Cinémathèque Internationale of Philadelphia where he also contributed essays to their blog.
-Curry’s writings about film have also been published not only by Zimbo Films, but also by CinemaHomosexualis.
 In 2015, Curry completed an artist’s residency at GCIT, as well as contributed a number of projections to the interdisciplinary show Plant Me Here.
-He has completed more than twenty short films in addition to mounting multi-media installations with Third Sunday Films and producing commissions.
+He has completed more than twenty short films in addition to mounting multi-media installations with the artist collective known as Third Sunday Films.
 In 2017, Curry will be shooting his fifth feature through Zimbo Films.
-He currently teaches pre-college courses on film directing and film analysis at UArts.
+He currently teaches pre-college and continuing studies courses on film directing and film analysis at the University Of The Arts.

 Thomas Lampion is a 26 year old N’er Do Well who professes to be a writer, cartoonist, critic and general Idiot Savant.
 Born in Asheville, North Carolina, an eccentric cinema loving Grandmother and a European Video Store loaded with bootlegged VHS tapes in his neighborhood lent him to a generally unhealthy obsession with film, homosexuality and the arts, his father was less than pleased.
 In 1995, he was known as the only six year old to curate a George Cukor Film Retrospective in his bedroom, attended by a host of stuffed animals and the occasional peeking in the doorway of his confused mother.
 Having fled the South at age eighteen, Thomas managed to wind up in a brief stint in the Midwest, an unfinished novel, a glam rock band named Wicked Stepmother and a generally foggy disposition.
 Thomas is also the Assistant Director of Robert Curry’s two features An Atrocious Woman and Bitches.
 He is currently at work on the comic book series and screenplay of an original piece, Julie Lovely.
 His comics can be found atTlampioncomics.tumblr.com and his film essays can be read at Cinemahomosexualis.wordpress.com

 Hailing from Berks County Pennsylvania, Stephen Mercy is a composer and musician based in Philadelphia.
 His work ranges from the traditionally melodic to the avant-garde.
 In addition to fronting the band Hidden Lights and working as a recording producer, Mercy has found time to complete a number of soundtracks for Zimbo Films.
-Most recently Mercy completed the score to The Blasphemy Of Owen Barnes; not only composing the music, but recording and performing it as well.
 Mercy’s other interests include video, poetry, and a rabid penchant for synthesizers.
 What is, perhaps, Mercy’s most overriding trait is his preoccupation with the “screaming metaphysical blues” and the great existential problems that society presents the individual.

 K. Samuel Richardson

 K. Samuel Richardson is a writer and director of short films, finding inspiration in the works of Akira Kurosawa, David Lynch, Luis Bunuel, and others.
 Having minimal schooling, he dove headlong into the Philadelphia film industry, finding a position as script supervisor on the short film POOF.
-He sometimes makes money selling blacksmith items he creates at his forge at home outside Reading, Pennsylvania.
+He sometimes makes money selling blacksmith items he creates at his forge at home in Germantown.

 Caroline Boyd (producer)-The Little White Bird (2012), How Is One To Live?
 (2012), Sophie & Martin’s Day In The Sun (2012), This Is Charlette (2012), Two Days In The Unremarkable Life Of Parker Rappaport (2012), The Murder Of The Tsarevich Ivan Ivanovich (2013), An Atrocious Woman (2013), Staring At Walls (2013)